lisaguim/Predict_Industrial_Machinery_Maintenence/README.md

-<h2 align="center"> GPredict Industrial Machinery Maintenence </h1>
+<h2 align="center"> Predict Industrial Machinery Maintenence </h1>

 ### 📌 Project description and methodology

-The goal of this project is to develop a supervised learning classification algorithm to predict when maintenance is required or not on an industrial machine.
+The goal of this project is to develop a supervised learning binary classification algorithm to predict when maintenance is required or not on an industrial machine.

 The methodology of this project consists of the steps of data exploration and cleaning, data preprocessing, modeling, model evaluation and optimization.